desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 The images are collected from COVID19-related papers from medRxiv, bioRxiv, NEJM, JAMA, Lancet, etc. CTs containing COVID-19 abnormalities are selected by reading the figure captions in the papers.
 All copyrights of the data belong to the authors and publishers of these papers.

+The dataset details are described in this preprint: [COVID-CT-Dataset: A CT Scan Dataset about COVID-19](https://arxiv.org/pdf/2003.13865.pdf)

+If you find this dataset and code useful, please cite:

+    @article{zhao2020COVID-CT-Dataset,
+      title={COVID-CT-Dataset: a CT scan dataset about COVID-19}, author={Zhao, Jinyu and Zhang, Yichen and He, Xuehai and Xie, Pengtao}, journal={arXiv preprint arXiv:2003.13865},
+      year={2020}
+    }

 ### Baseline Performance
 We developed a baseline method for the community to benchmark with.
 The details are in README for `DenseNet_predict.md`